iEventz/free-bundle-buyer-roblox/README.md

 <h1 align="left">Free Roblox Bundle Buyer</h1>

-<p align="left">Automatically buys new or previously free bundles in the Roblox catalog</p>
+<p align="left">Automatically buys new or previously free bundles and heads in the Roblox catalog</p>

 ### Usage
 Update the json with all your settings